FlexMeasures/flexmeasures/documentation/dev/api.rst

 This is a small guide for creating new versions of the API and its docs.

-.. note:: TODO: a guide for endpoint design, e.g. Marshmallow, custom USEF-like responses, validators (common code shared between endpoints).
+.. todo:: A guide for endpoint design, e.g. Marshmallow, custom USEF-like responses, validators (common code shared between endpoints).

 .. contents:: Table of contents
     :local: